hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 The first command would kill jobs 1, 2 and 3 in the job array with jobid 20, the second command would kill jobs 4 and 6 of that job array.

+As shown in the example above, a space separated list of multiple jobids can also be specified, as well as a selection based on multiple filters, e.g. in which partition the job is running.
+Consult the `scancel manual page <https://slurm.schedmd.com/scancel.html>`_ for more information.

-Getting more information on a running job
+Getting more information on a running job: sttat
-"""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""

 `Slurm sstat manual page on the web <https://slurm.schedmd.com/sstat.html>`_

-The ``sstat`` command displays information on running jobs.
-By default, without any arguments, ``sstat`` will show you information on pertaining to CPU, Task, Node, Resident Set Size (RSS) and Virtual Memory (VM) for all your running jobs.
-However, it is possible to specify a particular job you want information about by specifying ``-j <jobid>`` or ``--jobs=<jobid>``.
+The ``sstat`` command displays information on running jobs pertaining to CPU, Task, Node, Resident Set Size (RSS) and Virtual Memory (VM) for all your running jobs.
-It is possible to specify multiple jobs as a comma-separated list of jobids.
+The jobs need to be explicitly mentioned using ``--jobs=<job_id_list>`` or ``-j <job_id_list>`` (where ``<job_id_list>`` is a comma-separated list of jobids).

 By default, it will only show information about the lowest job step running in a particular job unless ``--allsteps`` or ``-a`` is also specified.
-It is also possible to request information on a specific job step of a job by using ``<jobID.JobStep>``, i.e., add the number of the job step to the jobid, separated by a dot.
+It is also possible to request information on a specific job step of a job by using ``<jobid.jobstep>``, i.e., add the number of the job step to the jobid, separated by a dot.

-To show additional information not shown by the default format, one can specify a specific format using the ``-o``,  ``--format`` and ``--fields`` flags.
-We refer to the `manual page <https://slurm.schedmd.com/sstat.html>`_ for further information.
+To show additional information not shown by the default format, one can specify a specific format using the ``--format`` or identical ``--fields`` and ``-o`` flags.
+Check the `sstat manual page <https://slurm.schedmd.com/sstat.html>`_ for further information.

-Getting information about a job after it finishes
+Getting information about a job after it finishes: sacct
-"""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 `Slurm sacct manual page on the web <https://slurm.schedmd.com/sacct.html>`_